ajuarezse/website/README.md

 - 🖼️ **Projects**: Dynamically generated from a hard-coded array of project data, with clickable featured projects and a well-organized grid for the rest.

 - 🔗 **Social Links**: Fixed to the side of the page for quick access, enabling visitors to connect with the author easily.

+-  📓 **Blog Section**: The latest addition to my site allowing me to share my experiences!

 # Technologies and Tools Used: